mdorrestein/PIPS3.1.R.1/README.md

 This function allows you to cheat on the exercises of PIPS week 3.
 It contains the answers for the first four exercises.

 # Usage
-Try out my_shopping_list
+# My shopping list
-Like:
+Recall your shopping list with:

 my_shopping_list()

-Also
+# My cheating function

-Try out my cheating function.
-Use the number of the exercise (1-4), for example:
+Use the number of the exercise (1-4) you want to have the answer for, for example:

 cheat(4) will give the following output: